farazaleboyeh/led-matrix/README.md

 # Custom-Built Music Display

 Repository includes the firmwmare used to show the artwork of a currently streaming song from Spotify onto a custom-built 10x10 display, as well as all primary KiCad project files used to design the system itself.
-A demo of the display in its most recent state is available below.
+Some examples images of the display in its most recent state are available below.

 <div align="center">
   <table>